Chiefs: Diversity, sanctuary, outreach are goals

 The Times sat down with all three chiefs on May 26 to ask them about the challenges and changes they see in their communities.
 Steele, Monger and McAlpine covered a wide array of issues, ranging from the growth and diversity of the region; "sanctuary" cities and tensions with the African-American community; traffic enforcement; recruitment of officers; and common misunderstandings about law enforcement, among other topics.

 The Times will run articles throughout the month, based on the chiefs' interview.
-Go online to see the transcripts of the interview, which have been edited for clarity and length:
+These online transcripts of the interview have been edited for clarity and length.